ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Citrate vs Oxide: which is better?
+Citrate vs Oxide: which is right for you?

 High AbsorptionAbsorption Rating